‘Laser AK-47’? Developer answers sceptics with videos of gun being tested

 Related topics

-The Chinese company behind a “laser AK-47” has released footage of the portable weapon being tested after media reports cast doubt on their claim it can set fire to targets several hundred metres away.
+The Chinese company behind a “laser AK-47” has released footage of the portable weapon being tested after media reports cast doubt on the claim that it can set fire to targets several hundred metres away.

-On Sunday, the South China Morning Post reported that researchers involved in the project claimed the ZKZM-500 laser assault rifle produced an energy beam that could not be seen by the naked eye but could pass through windows and cause “instant carbonisation” of human skin and tissue.
+On Sunday, the South China Morning Post reported that researchers involved in the project claimed that the ZKZM-500 laser assault rifle produced an energy beam that could not be seen by the naked eye but could pass through windows and cause “instant carbonisation” of human skin and tissue.

 They said it was powered by a rechargeable lithium battery pack similar to those found in smartphones and could fire more than 1,000 “shots”, each lasting no more than two seconds.